OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Existing platforms and tools for Open Source Software <a name="Platforms"></a>

-Virtual environments and machines are becoming increasingly popular as high-powered research workflow enablers.
+Virtual environments and machines are becoming increasingly popular as high-powered research workflow enablers, and many of these are built upon OSS (e.g., operating systems, programming languages, and data processing frameworks).
 Popular services include [Google Cloud](https://cloud.google.com/compute/) and [Amazon Web Services](https://aws.amazon.com/), which also assist with database storage and content delivery, as well as computational power.
 [InsideDNA](https://insidedna.me/) is a computing platform for reproducible research in bioinformatics, genomics and the life sciences.

 As mentioned [above](#What_OSS), LibreOffice provides an Open Source alternative to Microsoft Office.
 The two are almost completely compatible, just with different default file formats.
 For citation managers, [Zotero](https://www.zotero.org/) is the most popular Open Source alternative to proprietary platforms such as Mendeley or EndNote.